 This course covers the period from c.
 1600 to the present.
 Topics include the scientific revolution, the rise of absolute monarchy in Europe, the 18th-century Enlightenment and the French Revolution.
-The impact of Napoleon is addressed as is the Industrial Revolution and the advent of socialism, including Marxism.
+The impact of Napoleon is addressed as is the Industrial Revolution.
 Cultural ideas from Romanticism to social Darwinism are analyzed.
 European imperialism, World War I and the rise of fascism lead to a discussion of World War II.
-The impact of western civilization on Asia, Africa and the Middle East are also considered.
 The Cold War and the modern period conclude the course.
 Permission required from Honors director.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 Prerequisite: Acceptance into Honors program.
 Prerequisite or corequisite: ENC 1101.

 Terms Typically Offered:Spring

 Textbook information will be available online for each term's courses 45 days prior to the first day of classes